Cohomology on the centric orbit category of a fusion system: Introduction

 \section{Introduction}

-The purpose of this note is to show that $H^j(-,\FF_p)$, considered as a contravariant functor on the centric orbit category of a saturated fusion system on a $p$-group, has vanishing higher derived limits provided $j$ is small relative to $p$.
+The purpose of this note is to show that $H^j(-,\FF_p)$, considered as a contravariant functor on the centric orbit category of a saturated fusion system on a $p$-group, has vanishing higher derived limits provided $j \leq p-2$.

-\begin{theorem} Fix a nonnegative integer $j$ and a prime $p$.
-For each saturated fusion system $\F$ over a finite $p$-group, if $j \leq p-2$, then
+\begin{theorem} Fix a prime $p$ and a nonnegative integer $j \leq p-2$.
+For each saturated fusion system $\F$ on a finite $p$-group,

 for all $i \geq 1$. \end{theorem}

 Here $\F^c$ denotes the full subcategory of $\F$ with objects the $\F$-centric subgroups, and $\O(\F^c)$ denotes the corresponding orbit category.
 For example, the special case $j = 1$ of Theorem~\ref{T:main} states that the functor $H^1(-,\FF_p)\colon \O(\F^c)^{\op} \to \FF_p\mod$ is acyclic when $p$ is odd.
 This was a case that motivated our work for reasons we outline below.
 But first we give context for this result, referring to \cite[Section~2]{BrotoLeviOliver2003} and \cite[Section~III.5.6]{AschbacherKessarOliver2011} for further details.